aleksandrail/EmpireNetworkBot/README.md

-# EmpireNetworkBot
+# ReportMeOnBadlion Bot
-EmpireNetwork Official Bot
+For WorldCracking Discord!